Internship Alternatives If COVID-19 Canceled Yours

 Start an App — Or Something Like It

-COVID-19 crushed Sam Chazen's chances of landing a summer internship.
-In spring of 2020 — when he was a 20-year-old rising senior at Syracuse University, double majoring in marketing and entrepreneurship — he had seven openings fall through.
+Last spring, COVID-19 crushed Sam Chazen's chances of landing a summer internship.
+Chazen, a senior at Syracuse University who is double majoring in marketing and entrepreneurship, had seven openings fall through in the wake of the pandemic.

 "Every single one of them shut down their programs," Chazen said.
 "It was demoralizing."

-Chazen, who was nearing summer break when he spoke with TBS, uses most of his free time to exercise.
-He was sharing his workout results with friends when he got an idea for a smartphone app.
+Chazen suddenly had free time on his hands.
+He spent a majority of it exercising.
+Chazen was sharing his workout results with friends when he got an idea for a smartphone app.

 The app would take data from exercise and turn it into a form of healthy competition, he said.